Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - Support for query function of the focusable object has been added.
 - Accessibility
   - ATSPI support for embedded UIs in NUI/DALi (widget applications, web content).
-  - New reading UX in screen reader
+  - New reading UX in screen reader.
   - New property in NUI/DALI to support automation: DevelControl::Property::AUTOMATION_ID
   - New NUI API for accessibility attributes: View.AccessibilityAttributes
   - Registration of full EFL setting application package name in the AT-SPI registry.